Ripple is one of the most popular cryptocurrencies in the market. It currently stands in third place, after Bitcoin and Ethereum.

 So, is this process secure?

 Most cryptocurrencies are based on blockchain technology, which is considered to be very secure when built well.
-Although Ripple is built on something similar, it is not built on blockchain technology.
+Although Ripple is built on something similar, it is not a blockchain technology.

 Ripple is instead based on its own form of DLT (Distributed Ledger Technology).
 It is an open-source protocol, hosting a shared and public ledger, using a consensus mechanism to ensure security.
 It’s easy to see the similarities.

-The security is provided by the validators that constantly compare their transaction records before coming to a consensus.
-This way they can make sure that the same money is not being spent at two or more places (also known as double spending).
+The security is provided by the validators that are regularly comparing their transaction records before coming to an agreement.
+This way they can make sure that the same money is not spent at two or more places (also known as double spending).

 But what happens when one validator decides to go against the consensus?
 In such a situation, the validator who disagrees needs to digitally sign it and inform the other validators.

 Other validators can then listen to this validator and replace it if it turns out to be malicious.
 This way they can still continue to maintain the security of the system and avoid delays caused by a disagreeing validator.

 While Ripple coin does seem to be secure, its technology is still in a very early stage and would need a continuous upgrade to fulfill its objective, especially from the security perspective.